KonradBorowik/IP/README.md

 # IP
 Image Processing

-Using:
+## Using:
-- Python 3.7
+* Python 3.7
-- openCV, sci-kit image, imutils
+* openCV, sci-kit image, imutils

-Detecting LEDs in a image of a breadboard with mounted LEDs.
+- [x] Detecting LEDs in a image of a breadboard with mounted LEDs.
-<u>I'm updating my code on a testbranch.</u>

-Steps:
+* ### Steps:
   1. resizing
   2. grayscale
   3. applying blur
   4. thresholding (bright spots -> white; rest -> black)
   5. searching and counting light sources
   6. marking those spots in a normal image

+- [ ] Following an object in a video

+*I'm updating my code on a testbranch.*